-Browse our extensive collection of anime by tags, such as comedy, action, ecchi and more!
-Mark your favorite tags as loved or hated for personalized suggestions.
+Browse all anime genres and tags, with descriptions, and a full list of all tagged anime.
+Comedy, action, ecchi, fantasy, romance, horror and more!
+Mark your favorite tags as loved or hated for personal suggestions.
 To filter by multiple tags at once, use the browse anime feature.

 Westerns are anime that embody the spirit of the Old West where cowboys, gunfights, and justice are typical themes.
 The setting may vary anywhere from the traditional western setting to space or fantasy worlds.
 Governments rarely have control of these unstable areas, forcing men and women to take the law into their own hands.
 Characters tend to be strongly concerned with individuality and making their own way in the world, and conflicts tend to be personal, and often violent.

 These anime showcase the daily life of an employee, whether they are a waitress, a salaryman or beyond.
 Office politics, relationships, daily duties or little things the characters do to pass the time are frequent themes in these titles.

 World Masterpiece Theater, also known as the Classic Family Theater Series, is a Japanese TV program that showcases an animated version of a classical story.
 The program was started in 1969 and had a ten year hiatus from 1997 to 2007.

 These anime take place in or around the time frame of World War II, a period of great upheaval and change across Europe, America, and Asia.
 They may focus on events that were part of the war itself, or deal with its build-up, aftermath, or impact away from the front lines.